vajdao/distroinitializer/README.md

 Tool to boost start your Linuxing experience out of the box.

+# Well that was quick...

+Due to some bad experiences with debian lately, I decided to simply archive this repo, and not look at debian again.
+Fork if you want

 $${\color{red}**This \space program \space is \space intended \space for \space KDE \space Plasma \space use \space only!!!**}$$

 ## Which distros are supported